-    - In 2017 we continued to focus on emerging talent, succession planning and career opportunity and launched our new Severfield Development Programme which will help us build sustainable leadership capability within our next generation of leaders.
+- In 2018 we continued to focus on emerging talent, succession planning and career opportunity and concluded the first phase of our Severfield development programme which is helping us build sustainable leadership capability within our next generation of leaders.
 Other ongoing leadership and management development plans are also in place.

 - We undertook a Group-wide employee engagement survey to measure engagement, with the results being analysed and improvements identified and implemented.